 Guides

-What Is Media Credentialing?
+What Is Media and Influencer Credentialing?
 A Complete Guide for Event Organizers

-Media credentialing is the process of verifying and managing access for journalists, photographers, and content creators at events.
-Here’s how it works.
+Media and influencer credentialing is the process of verifying and managing access for journalists, photographers, creators and influencers at events.
+Here is how it works.

-Media credentialing is the process of verifying, approving, and managing access for journalists, photographers, videographers, podcasters, and content creators who want to cover an event.
+Media and influencer credentialing is the process of verifying, approving, and managing access for journalists, photographers, videographers, podcasters, and content creators who want to cover an event.

-It’s how event organizers decide who gets a press pass — and what that pass allows them to do.
+It’s how event organizers decide who gets a press pass, creator badge, media credential, or sub-event access - and what that credential allows them to do.

 The typical credentialing process follows five steps: